What am I missing?

 “How is it possible a retired construction superintendent can come up with such a winning strategy when all the best minds on Wall Street have been trying to do this for decades?”
 Good ideas do come along once in while.
 Jack Bogle’s idea regarding index fund investing, mercilessly ridiculed by market “professionals” at the time, has turned into Vanguard, the world’s largest mutual fund sponsor and custodian of trillions of dollars of investor funds.

-“If trading on stock splits was such a winning strategy, why doesn’t the 2 for 1 newsletter have tens of thousands of subscribers or, why doesn’t the TOFR ETF have a valuation in the $billions?”
+“If trading on stock splits was such a winning strategy, why doesn’t the 2 for 1 newsletter have tens of thousands of subscribers or, why didn’t the Stock Split Index Fund ever take off?”
 That is my question.
 What am I missing?
 If anyone has an explanation not already covered above, I hope they will leave a comment or get in touch.

 Neil Macneale